thombashi/excelrd/docs/dates.rst

    versa) will work correctly with the host Excel.

-   When using this package's :func:`xldate_as_tuple` function to convert numbers from a workbook, you must use the :attr:`~xlrd.Book.datemode` attribute of the :class:`~xlrd.Book` object.
+   When using this package's :func:`xldate_as_tuple` function to convert numbers from a workbook, you must use the :attr:`~excelrd.Book.datemode` attribute of the :class:`~excelrd.Book` object.
 If you guess, or make a judgement depending on where you believe the workbook was created, you run the risk of being 1462 days out of kilter.